xBFreEnergy/xBFreE/docs/getting-started/command-line.md

     $ xbfree -h

-    usage: run_cmd.py [-h] [-v] {gmx_MMPBSA,amber_MMPBSA,namd_MMPBSA,charmm_MMPBSA} ...
+    usage: xbfree [-h] [-v] {gmx_MMPBSA,amber_MMPBSA,namd_MMPBSA,charmm_MMPBSA} ...

-    xBFreEnergy is a tool to compute Binding Free Energy with different methods including MMPBSA and LIE
+    xBFreEnergy is a tool to compute Binding Free Energy with different methods

     positional arguments:
       {gmx_MMPBSA,amber_MMPBSA,namd_MMPBSA,charmm_MMPBSA}
                             Methods to compute Binding Free Energy
-        gmx_MMPBSA          MMPBSA calculations for GROMACS
-        amber_MMPBSA        MMPBSA calculations for AMBER
-        namd_MMPBSA         MMPBSA calculations for NAMD
-        charmm_MMPBSA       MMPBSA calculations for CHARMM
+        gmx_MMPBSA          PB and other implicit solvent-based calculations for GROMACS amber_MMPBSA        PB and other implicit solvent-based calculations for AMBER namd_MMPBSA         PB and other implicit solvent-based calculations for NAMD charmm_MMPBSA       PB and other implicit solvent-based calculations for CHARMM

     optional arguments:
       -h, --help            show this help message and exit -v, --version         show program's version number and exit

-    xBFreEnergy is a tool to compute Binding Free Energy with different methods including MMPBSA and LIE
+    xBFreEnergy is a tool to compute Binding Free Energy with different methods
     ```

 </div>

 ## Sub-commands structure
-Each subcommand has their own arguments according to the MD program and method selected.
+Each subcommand contains its own arguments according to the MD program and method selected.
 However, we decide to make
-some arguments redundant to simplify the command-line instructions and keep similar to gmx_MMPBSA.
-Take a look at
+some arguments redundant to simplify the command-line instructions and keep it similar to gmx_MMPBSA:
-the example below

 === "GROMACS"